Rovsau/LayerMask-Explained/Advanced.md

 The sequence runs from Right to Left.
 Adding layer index 4 to a LayerMask, sets the bit at index 4 to 1,
 which when converted from binary to decimal is 16.
 (2^4)

+The bit to the far Left is known as the Most Significant Bit (MSB)
+The bit to the far Right is known as the Least Significant Bit (LSB)